Density of the union of positive diagonal binary quadratic forms: Introduction

-A typical way to add the remaining $(p_1 p_2)^{1/2}$ factor is by partial summation.
-However, our estimate will directly get it by the class number formula (see Proposition \ref{partialsum}).
+A standard way to include the remaining $(p_1 p_2)^{1/2}$ factor is by partial summation.
+We will instead obtain the necessary estimates directly from the class number formula (see Proposition \ref{partialsum}).
 In order to apply the Perron's formula, we need to investigate analytic properties of the Dirichlet series (\ref{Diri}).
 A possible method is to compare it to other well-known Dirichlet series.
-From this philosophy, we will establish the following proposition, which is slightly more general than what we need for Proposition \ref{positive}.
+We require the forms to be both diagonal and positive definite because there is a simple representation (\ref{preortho}) of $r(n, z_j)$ by the orthogonality relations.